CALL FOR APPLICATIONS FOR THE SPRING 2022 YSEALI ACADEMIC FELLOWSHIP

-The YSEALI Academic Fellowship on Entrepreneurship and Economic Development will provide Fellows with an overview of entrepreneurial approaches that are employed to address social and economic issues.
-The Fellowships will review the development, history, challenges, and successes of social enterprises and community leaders, in the United States and globally.
-Topics may include, but are not limited to, trade; investment; financial literacy; banking; microfinance; organizational development and management; grant writing; innovation; emerging markets and risk analysis; strategic business planning; corporate social responsibility; and, women and minorities in entrepreneurship.
-Students will also have the opportunity to leave the classroom to meet with community leaders, entrepreneurs, and representatives of nonprofit organizations.
-The University of Connecticut and Brown University will each host one Fellowship on this theme from March 21 to April 24, 2020.
+The YSEALI Academic Fellowship on Social Entrepreneurship and Economic Development will provide Fellows with an overview of entrepreneurial approaches employed to address social and economic issues.
+The Fellowship will review the development, history, challenges, and successes of enterprises and community leaders, in the United States and globally.
+Topics include, but are not limited to, trade, investment financial literacy, banking, microfinance, organizational development and management, grant writing, innovation, emerging markets and risk analysis, strategic business planning, corporate social responsibility, and women and minorities in entrepreneurship.
+Fellows will also have the opportunity to meet with community leaders, entrepreneurs, and representatives of nonprofit organizations.
+The University of Connecticut and the University of Texas-Austin will conduct and host the Fellowship.